 Empire, the settlements of Magna Grecia were, more or

 less, on their own.
-Siracuse on Sicily had become the most beautiful of all Greek cities.")
+Siracuse on Sicily had become the most

+all Greek cities.")
 In 415 b.c.
+Siracuse was decisive in

-Peloppenesian War between Sparta and Athens by
+the outcome of the Peloppenesian War between Sparta and

+Sicily.
 The ruler of Siracuse, Dionysius, then tried to establish a

-Graecia starting in 400 b.c.
+single Empire of Magna Graecia starting in 400 b.c.
 It

 was, in a way, quite like Phillip of Macedonia's

 (Alexander's father) plan to unify Greece, itself.
 A

 united southern Italy might have been a forerunner of, or

 maybe—if we play the 'what-if' game of history—a

 substitute for the Roman Empire, itself.
 Alas for

 Dionysius and his less capable successors, they couldn't

-fend off the Carthaginians or the increasingly belligerent native
+fend off the Carthaginians or the increasingly belligerent

-overwhelmed by the onrush of Roman history.
+was overwhelmed by the onrush of Roman history.
 Magna